Adolfo López Mateos: Official international trips

-Later life
+Later years, death and burial

 Mexican President Adolfo López Mateos on a state visit to Argentina meeting with Argentine President Arturo Frondizi in Buenos Aires; 1960.

 In the last year of his presidency, López Mateos was visibly unwell.
 He looked worn-out and increasingly thin.
-On his very last months as president, a friend, Víctor Manuel Villegas, went to see him and later remembers asking him how he was; he replied that he was "screwed up".
+During his last months as president, a friend, Víctor Manuel Villegas, went to see him and later remembers asking him how he was; he replied that he was "screwed up".
 It turned out that López Mateos had seven aneurysms.

 After finishing his presidential term, he briefly served as head of the Olympic Committee, responsible for the organization of the 1968 Summer Olympics in Mexico and called the meeting that led to the creation of the World Boxing Council.
 He had to resign because of failing health.
 Manuel Velasco Suárez quoted him as saying, "In every way, life has smiled at me.
 Now I must accept whatever may come."

 He eventually became unable to walk, and after an emergency tracheotomy, he lost his voice.
 Enrique Krauze exclaimed in one of his books, "Gone was the voice of a once great orator."

-Plagued with migraines during his adult life, he was diagnosed with several cerebral aneurysms, and after several years in a coma, he died in Mexico City 1969 of an aneurysm.
+Plagued with migraines during his adult life, he was diagnosed with several cerebral aneurysms, and after falling into a coma, he died in Mexico City 1969 of an aneurysm.

-His wife, Eva Sámano, was buried next to him, in the Panteón Jardín in Mexico City, after her death in 1984.

-Postmortem exile

-When Carlos Salinas de Gortari became president of Mexico (1988–1994), he had the remains of López Mateos and his wife exhumed and moved to López Mateos's birthplace in Mexico State.
+López Mateos was initially buried in the Panteón Jardín in Mexico City, and his wife, Eva Sámano, was buried next to him, after her death in 1984.
+When Carlos Salinas de Gortari became president of Mexico (1988–1994), however, he had the remains of López Mateos and his wife exhumed and moved to López Mateos's birthplace in Mexico State.
 A monument to the late president was erected there.
 This unusual step was likely due to Salinas' family animus toward López Mateos.
 Salinas's father Raúl Salinas Lozano had been a cabinet minister in López Mateos's government and was passed over for the party nomination to be the next president of Mexico.
 The town is now formally named Ciudad López Mateos.